 Sometimes, a person may not develop symptoms at all.
 If you do wind up with symptoms, however, the CDC recommends staying home and doing your best to avoid coming into contact with others.
 If your symptoms worsen, call your doctor to discuss how you’re feeling before heading to a hospital, where you could potentially spread the virus if you have it (or pick it up if you actually don’t).

-How long do symptoms of novel coronavirus last?
+How long do symptoms of the novel coronavirus last?

 But if you happen to have a severe case of COVID-19 and develop a complication like pneumonia, your symptoms will likely last longer.
 “More severely ill patients are being seen to need care and continue to have symptoms such as shortness of breath for six weeks or more,” says David Cennimo, M.D., an infectious disease expert and assistant professor of medicine at Rutgers New Jersey Medical School.